Laws on Casino Markers/Debts

 - Misdemeanor to Gross Misdemeanor according to the amount

 This means the person tricked and convinced someone to hand over their money.
 Some people use forgery or made false statements to get the money.

 Attorney for Casino Markers/Debts

 Attorney Ross Goodman has been extremely successful in negotiating favorable resolutions in his client’s casino marker cases in Las Vegas.
-A criminal lawyer can often secure an eventual dismissal of your charges, ending up with criminal records and no jail time.
+A Las Vegas criminal defense lawyer can often secure an eventual dismissal of your charges, ending up with criminal records and no jail time.
 If you have been charged with casino markers in Las Vegas, contact us and let us help you build a defense to fight the casino’s charges against you.